rcy1314/some-stars/README.md

 ## PowerShell

-*   [Lin-jun-xiang/vscode-extensions-best](https://github.com/Lin-jun-xiang/vscode-extensions-best) - :gem:Tops of VSCode Extensions.
-(VSCode 插件)
+*   [Lin-jun-xiang/vscode-extensions-best](https://github.com/Lin-jun-xiang/vscode-extensions-best) - :gem:Tops of VSCode Extensions

 *   [daboynb/ChatGPT-Bypass-gui](https://github.com/daboynb/ChatGPT-Bypass-gui) - A  gui that allows you to bypass content filtering in ChatGPT through the OpenAI autocompletion API for DaVinci-003